AutonomousVehicleLaboratory/vision_semantic_segmentation/README.md

 ### Prerequisite

-> Warning:  Because we need to use VNC, TurboVNC does not have support for Mac user, so you must use Linux.
+> Warning:  Because we need to use VNC, TurboVNC does not have support for Mac user, so you must use Linux system.

 We are going to use `astuff_autoware_nvidia` docker image as our primary develop environment.
 Please follow the instruction in the [dockerlogin](https://github.com/CogRob/internal_docs/blob/master/cogrob_dockerlogin.md) to learn how to set up this docker environment.